jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

     return modelName
 ```

-This provides some function to get the model path if a file is either workshared or not workshared.
-In addition I am getting username & simple model name.

-Here are the updates to the functions in the airtable file:
+Here are the updates to the functions in the airtable file.
 ```python
 def getData(url):
     result = []